Tobacco 21: Washington, D.C.

 On October 1, 2018, Washington, D.C., raised the legal age of buying tobacco to 21.
 This was paired with raising the tax on cigarettes by 68% – to $4.94.

+Alaska

+As of 2023, Alaska does not enforce the federal Tobacco 21 policy.
+State law mandates a minimum age of 19 for the sale of nicotine and tobacco products.

+Bipartisan efforts have been made to raise the state smoking age.
+On September 8, 2022, Governor Mike Dunleavy vetoed SB 45, which proposed increasing the smoking age from 19 to 21, as well as levying a 35% wholesale price tax on electronic smoking devices.
+On March 1, 2023, Senate President Gary Stevens introduced SB 89, which would raise the smoking age to 21 and tax electronic smoking devices at 25% of their retail price.

 National minimum age increase

 On December 20, 2019, as a part of the Further Consolidated Appropriations Act, 2020, the Federal Food, Drug, and Cosmetic Act was amended, raising the federal minimum age for sale of tobacco products in the US from 18 to 21.
 This legislation (known as “Tobacco 21” or “T21”) was effective immediately, and it is now illegal for a retailer to sell any tobacco product—including cigarettes, cigars, and e-cigarettes—to anyone under 21 across the United States.
 The new federal minimum age of sale applies to all retail establishments and persons with no exceptions.
 Some commentators have condemned the act for its questionable legality, considering it unconstitutional in violating a state's right to choose its own laws regarding setting an age for certain legal capacities, such as the ability to purchase tobacco.
+In August 2024, the U.S. Food and Drug Administration announced a final rule that raises the minimum age for certain restrictions on tobacco product sales.